adritasharma/AngularApp_UnitTest/README.md

 **TesSuite**: We use a **describe** to start our test block with the title matching the tested component name. `describe(string, function)` function defines what we call a **Test Suite**, a collection of individual Test Specs.

-**Spec** in Jasmine represents a test case inside the test suite.
-We can define spec by calling the global Jasmine function **it**, which, like **describe** takes a string and a function. `it(string, function)` function defines an individual Test Spec, this contains one or more Test Expectations
+**Spec** : It represents a test case inside the test suite.
+We can define spec by calling the global Jasmine function **it**, which, like `describe` takes a string and a function. `it(string, function)` function defines an individual Test Spec, this contains one or more Test Expectations

 Example
 ```